-- 18.1 If the Insured Person suffers any of the specified injuries set out in section 18.5 while covered under this Policy, we will pay you a benefit equal to the monthly Total Disability Benefit for the payment period from the date the specified injury occurred, even if the Insured Person is able to return to work during that period. - If the Insured Person suffers more than one specified injury at the same time, we will only pay you a benefit for the injury with the longer payment period. - 18.2 We will not pay a Specified Injury Benefit if your waiting period is 360 days or 720 days.
+18.1 If the Insured Person suffers any of the injuries set out in section 18.5 while covered under this Policy, we will pay you a benefit equal to the monthly Total Disability Benefit for the payment period from the date the specified injury occurred, even if the Insured Person is able to return to work during that period.
+We may choose to pay some or all of this benefit as a lump sum.

+If the Insured Person suffers more than one specified injury at the same time, we will only pay you a benefit for the injury with the longer payment period.

+18.2 We will not pay a Specified Injury Benefit if your waiting period is 360 days or 720 days.
-- 18.3 We stop paying you a Specified Injury Benefit on the earliest of the following events: - we have paid you a Specified Injury Benefit for the payment period; - · your benefit period ends; and - your Policy ends. - 18.4 If, at the end of the payment period, the Insured Person is suffering total disability or partial disability as a result of the specified injury, you will be entitled to receive a Total Disability Benefit or Partial Disability Benefit (if eligible) if the payment period is equal to or longer than the waiting period.

-Otherwise, the waiting period will be reduced by the payment period and will start from the first day the Insured Person is totally disabled after the end of the payment period.
-You will be eligible to receive a Total Disability Benefit or Partial Disability Benefit (as appropriate) after the balance of the waiting period has expired.
+- 18.3 We stop paying you a Specified Injury Benefit on the earliest of the following events: - · we have paid you a Specified Injury Benefit for the payment period; - · your benefit period ends; and - · your Policy ends. - 18.4 If, at the end of the payment period, the Insured Person is suffering total disability or partial disability as a result of the specified injury, and the payment period was: - equal to or longer than the waiting period, you will be entitled to receive a Total Disability Benefit or Partial Disability Benefit (if eligible). - less than the waiting period, the waiting period will be reduced by the payment period.
+You will be entitled to receive a Total Disability Benefit or Partial Disability Benefit (if eligible) once the balance of the remaining waiting period has been served after the end of the payment period.